Abizern/hblog/content/posts/2010-10-16-getting-the-address-of-a-shortened-url.markdown

 ---
-title: Getting the address of a shortened URL
+title: "Getting the address of a shortened URL"
-description: A little tip
+description: "Check a shortened URL before opening it."
+date: "2010-10-16"
-tags: programming
+tags: ["url", "terminal"]
+aliases: [ "/2010/10/16/getting-the-address-of-a-shortened-url/" ]
 ---

 Many times you will see a shortened url but you aren't sure what it points